prometheus-community/ipmi_exporter/docs/metrics.md

      the chassis power state metric (see below) will not be available
    - `sel`: collects system event log (SEL) details.
 If it fails, SEL metrics (see below) will not be available
+   - `sel-events`: collects metrics for user-defined events in system event log (SEL).
+If it fails, SEL entries metrics (see below) will not be available
    - `sm-lan-mode`: collects the "LAN mode" setting in the current BMC config.
      If it fails, the LAN mode metric (see below) will not be available
  - `ipmi_scrape_duration_seconds` is the amount of time it took to retrieve the